ufosky-cpp/CMakeCooking/README.md

  - If a recipe is included (with the `-r option) then fetch, configure, and build all dependencies of the project
  - Configure the project

-# Compatibility

-A common work-flow with CMake is to embed projects inside other projects with `add_subdirectory`.
-This approach prevents projects from being composed arbitrarily.
-Nonetheless, `cmake-cooking` projects will work without modification when they are included in other projects this way.
-The cache variable `Cooking_${project_name}_ROOT_PROJECT` is defined as `YES` only when the project is not embedded.

 # Examples

 The [CMakeWorkflows](https://github.com/hakuch/CMakeWorkflows) repository describes in some depth a work-flow with `cmake-cooking`.
 You may also be interested in the CMake specification of the [Pretty](https://github.com/hakuch/Pretty) and [Snake](https://github.com/hakuch/Snake) projects for reference.